lizhemin15/self-distillation/README.md

 $\Delta=\frac{|y_i^{low}|}{|y_i^{low}|+|y_i^{high}|}$
 # Main result
 We can observe self-distillation > earlystopping, but we can not observe too much different on frequency domain.
+In these pics, dis_ means the result is using distillation, val_ is in the test dataset ,and $\Delta$ mens subtract the result of distillation and without distillation.

 ![accuracy](https://github.com/lizhemin15/self-distillation/blob/master/acc.png)
 ![frequency](https://github.com/lizhemin15/self-distillation/blob/master/frequency.png)
 ![loss](https://github.com/lizhemin15/self-distillation/blob/master/loss.png)